Hello, my friends. As we band together in youthful spirit, I welcome you all back to another entry of…

 Following the title card, we cut to the present day where a group of armored figures are doing some devious work within a storage facility.
 Overlooking the operation from the observation deck are two figures in hoods who are suddenly contacted by their hired agent and get informed that the Teen Titans are within a minute of breaching their operations.

 Down below the cliff, a pair of guards are taken out by Starfire and Dick Grayson, who’s now in his guise of Nightwing.
 As such, Kori alerts her teammates that the coast is clear as we see their line-up (from left to right): Jaime Reyes a.k.a.
-Blue Beetle (voiced by Jake T. Austin), Raven (voiced by Taissa Farmiga), their newest member Tara Markov a.k.a.
+Blue Beetle (voiced by Jake T. Austin), Rachel Roth a.k.a.
+Raven (voiced by Taissa Farmiga), their newest member Tara Markov a.k.a.
 Terra (voiced by Christina Ricci), Damian Wayne a.k.a.
 Robin (voiced by Stuart Allen) and finally Beast Boy.
-Dick plans on having the team climb up the cliff while the clouds cover the moonlight, but Starfire shoots that plan down since she’s the actual team leader (not to mention that he’s been away from the Teen Titans for a while) and says that Terra will get them up there.
+Dick plans on having the team climb up the cliffside while the clouds cover the moonlight, but Starfire shoots that plan down since she’s the actual team leader (not to mention that he’s been away from the Teen Titans for a while) and says that Terra will get them up there.
 As such, she creates an opening for her and her teammates to enter.

 With Starfire providing a light source, Terra proceeds to lift herself and the team up through the canyon towards their destination.
 Despite a minor hiccup involving Blue Beetle’s scarab (which provides Jaime with his outfit and various powers), Nightwing informs the Teen Titans that their enemy is one that he’s been studying ever since he left the team.
 He explains that their upcoming opponents are zealots and extremists who are more than happy to sacrifice themselves if it means stopping anyone who opposes them.